schmaustech/hypershift-blog/README.md

 kni21   kni21     0                               False         False        4.10.7
 ~~~

-Lets go ahead and scale the nodepool to have 2 nodes:
+We actually want that nodepool to consume the two workers we configured so go ahead and scale the nodepool to have 2 nodes:

 ~~~bash
 oc patch nodepool/${CLUSTERNAME} -n ${NAMESPACE} -p '{"spec":{"nodeCount": 2}}' --type merge
 ~~~

 Once we scale the nodepool we can observe nothing has changed however the scaling has started processes in the backhground that will consume the two workers that we added above.
+We will check back on this in a bit.

 ~~~bash
 $ oc get nodepool ${CLUSTERNAME} -n ${NAMESPACE}